Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

 where \(\Omega_{\rm beam}\) is the \emph{solid angle} of a single diffraction–limited “pixel’’ in the densified exit pupil of diameter \(d_o\).

 We enumerate all significant noise contributions, each expressed as \(\dot N\) in \(\mathrm{phot\,s^{-1}}\) entering the beam combiner:

 \begin{itemize} \item \textit{Planetary sidelobes} (\(\dot N_h\)).
 Even in perfect coherence, the finite subaperture pattern produces sidelobes of the planet’s Airy envelope.
 By symmetry, each of the \(N\) sidelobes carries \(1/N\) of the total coherent phot \(\dot N_{p,0}=39.44\)\,phot s\(^{-1}\).
-After end‐to‐end throughput \(\eta_{\rm tot}=0.15\),
+After end-to-end throughput \(\eta_{\rm tot}=0.15\),

 Although irreducible, this term is small because \(\dot N_{p,0}\) itself is only \(\sim40\)\,phot s\(^{-1}\), see (\ref{eq:p_flux-hyper}).